Loleatta Holloway: Gold Mind Records

+"Ride on Time"

-According to the Independent, Holloway is the most sampled female singer in popular music.
-The Italian house music group Black Box sampled Holloway's "Love Sensation" vocals for their 1989 single "Ride on Time".
+The Italian house group Black Box sampled Holloway's "Love Sensation" vocals for their 1989 single "Ride on Time".
 In the UK, it topped the singles chart for six weeks and became the year's bestselling single.
-The sample was used without permission; according to several sources, Holloway reached a settlement and was paid damages.
-However, one of the "Ride on Time" producers said in 2018 that Holloway "never saw a penny" and that only Salsoul, the owner of the master, had received payment.
+The sample was used without permission.
+Several sources reported that Holloway reached a settlement and was paid damages, but the producer, Daniele Davoli, said in 2018 that only Salsoul Records, the owner of the master recording, received payment.

-Holloway resented the "Ride on Time" episode, and said: "I've been around for years trying to get this one hit record.
+Holloway resented the use of her vocals: "I've been around for years trying to get this one hit record.
 It annoyed me knowing that Black Box were number one and I was not getting any credit for it."
-She also expressed frustration that Black Box was paid more for performances than her, even after she was billed as "the voice of Black Box".
-Davoli said he regretted not meeting Holloway before her death in 2011, and would have liked to apologize "for how messy things got".
+She also said Black Box was paid more for performances than her, even after she was billed as "the voice of Black Box".
+Davoli said he regretted not meeting Holloway before her death and would have liked to apologize "for how messy things got".

+Later career

-Holloway's fortunes dramatically improved, however, when she had her first US number one hit when Marky Mark and the Funky Bunch featured her vocals in the chart-topping "Good Vibrations" (1991).
-Holloway performed with Marky Mark and the Funky Bunch to promote the single and she received full vocal credit as well as a share of the royalties.
-This was shortly after the backlash against various acts such as Milli Vanilli and the groups that used the vocals of Martha Wash, but refused to give her credit until she sued.
+Holloway had her first US number one hit when Marky Mark and the Funky Bunch featured her vocals on "Good Vibrations" (1991).
+She performed with the group to promote the single and received full vocal credit and a share of the royalties.
+This followed a backlash against acts like Milli Vanilli and producers who had used Martha Wash's vocals without credit.

-In 1992, Holloway had a hit with the dance band Cappella.
-There, she appeared billed alongside Cappella on the single "Take Me Away" (UK number 25).

-More recent dance chart entries included "Share My Joy" (Credited to "GTS Featuring Loleatta Holloway"), "What Goes Around Comes Around" (credited to "GTS Featuring Loleatta Holloway") in 2000, and "Relight My Fire" (credited to "Martin featuring Holloway"), which hit number five 5 in 2003.
-While not a single, "Like a Prayer", a Madonna cover, was a track on the Madonna tribute album Virgin Voices.
-The song "Love Sensation '06" reached number 37 on the UK Singles Chart.
+In 1992, she was billed alongside Cappella on the single "Take Me Away" (UK number 25).
+Later dance chart entries included "Share My Joy" and "What Goes Around Comes Around" (both credited to "GTS featuring Loleatta Holloway") in 2000, and "Relight My Fire" (credited to Martin featuring Holloway), which reached number five in 2003.
+"Love Sensation '06" reached number 37 on the UK Singles Chart.

-Death

-Holloway died aged 64 on March 21, 2011, from heart failure.
+Personal life

+Holloway met Floyd Smith, who would become her producer, manager, and husband, around 1971.
+The two later divorced.
 She had four children.
+Holloway died on March 21, 2011, in Chicago, from heart failure, at the age of 64.